elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules). `

 219. Whew!
 Made it.
 Run it, open the daughter in the blue, and List her.
-Then open the listing, find "ROUTINES:" (no quotes) and you'll see a lot of scratches, intermediates, and fragments hanging on our routines.
+Then open the listing, find "_ROUTINES:_" (no quotes) and you'll see a lot of scratches, intermediates, and fragments hanging on our routines.
 I've inserted some source lines in the listing below, in blue, to make the fragments easier to understand (the fragments generated by each statement appear below the source):

 `ROUTINES:`